replicatedhq/replicated-docs/docs/reference/replicated-sdk-apis.md

 # Replicated SDK API (Beta)

 The Replicated SDK provides an API that you can use to embed Replicated functionality into your Helm chart application.
-For more information about how to get started with the Replicated SDK, see [About the Replicated SDK](/vendor/replicated-sdk-overview).
+For more information about how to get started with the Replicated SDK, see [About the Replicated SDK (Beta)](/vendor/replicated-sdk-overview).

 <Beta/>

 ## Access the SDK API

 The Replicated SDK API is available after the Replicated SDK is installed and initialized in a cluster.
-For information about installing the SDK, see [Installing an Application and the SDK](/vendor/replicated-sdk-installing).
+For information about installing the SDK, see [Installing an Application with Helm (Beta)](/vendor/install-with-helm).

 After the SDK is installed, the Replicated SDK API service is exposed at `replicated:3000`.
 To verify the location of the Replicated SDK API service, you can run `kubectl get service` in the appropriate namespace.